- Why Choose The Julie Kinnear Team?

 Anyone who's owned a home can attest to the ongoing maintenance, time and expense involved in keeping it in good condition, not to mention the renovations you may have completed.

 When you decide to renovate your home before selling it, you should have an idea what return you can expect on the investment you have put into your house over the years.
-Here is the value and payback potential of the renovations in order of importance so that you know what your priorities should be:

 Value of Renovation Projects, in order of importance: